kotolex/surrealist/README.md

 ```
 ## Release Notes ##

-**Version 0.1.4 (compatible with SurrealDB version 1.1.1):**

- - now you can use custom live query, not just simple one, look above in LQ part
- - added some helper function to get database info, session info, table names
- - add Release Notes to docs
- - now even errors returns as SurrealResult
- - exceptions will be raised only if nothing we can do

 **Version 0.1.5 (compatible with SurrealDB version 1.1.1):**

  - http transport now can use PATCH (via query)